Stratford Aces Festival Cup Challenge Rules 2022

 c - All semi-final and final games, in the event of a tie at the end of regulation, teams will play one 5 minute sudden victory overtime period consisting of 5 on 5 play plus goaltenders.
 Players can change on the fly or at a stoppage in play.
 Goalie may be pulled at any time and a substitute player from the bench may be used.
 If still tied after overtime a shoot-out will occur.
 Any penalties incurred at the end of regulation will carry into overtime and shoot-outs

 d - All semi-final and final games, if the game is still tied after 5 minute overtime period, a three player shoot out will decide the winner.
-The shooters must be identified on the game sheet (S1, S2, and S3) prior to the game.
-Shooters will alternate from both teams starting at the center ice red line.
+The shooters will be identified to the referee prior to the start of the shootout.
+Shooters will alternate starting at the center ice red line.

 ** Home team will decide if they would like to shoot 1st or 2nd **